named-data/NDN-packet-spec/interest.rst

 They are used for discovering and selecting the Data that matches best to what the application wants.
 Selectors are placed right after the Name to facilitate implementations that may use continuous memory block of Name and Selectors TLVs together as the index for PIT lookup.
 By using a TLV to group all the Selectors, an implementation can easily skip them to find Nonce, which is used together with Name to identify looping Interests.
 If Selectors TLV is present in the Interest, it MUST contain at least one selector.

-The two other optional elements, Scope and InterestLifetime, are referred to as *Guiders*.
+``InterestLifetime`` is optional and is referred to as a *Guider*.
-They affect Interest forwarding behavior, e.g., how far the Interest may be forwarded, and how long an Interest may be kept in the PIT.
-They are not grouped.
+It affects Interest forwarding behavior, i.e., how long an Interest may be kept in the PIT.

+..
+Guiders are not grouped.

 Name